Adoption of a minor by a single person

 Please note

-In case adoption of a child abroad, the adopter must address to Agence française de l'adoption or a body authorized for international adoption.
+In case adoption of a child abroad, the adopter must address to Agence française de l'adoption or to one body authorized for international adoption.

 During the period of the placement, the adopter may perform the usual acts of parental authority.

-The adopter sends his request on free paper or using form cerfa n°15737 to public prosecutor.
+The adopter must address a query on free paper or using form cerfa n°15737 at public prosecutor :

 Application for simple adoption of a minor by an individual

-The application must be filed or sent by registered letter with acknowledgement of receipt to the court of the adoptive parent's domicile, accompanied by supporting documents.
+The application must be filed or sent by registered letter with acknowledgement of receipt to the court of the adoptive parent's domicile, accompanied by supporting documents (called coins).

 Warning

-You must attach to your request a tax stamp of 50 €, unless you are a beneficiary of legal aid.
+The adopter must attach to his application a tax stamp of 50 €, unless it benefits from legal aid.

-Once the decision has been made, the Registrar shall notified to the adopter.
+Once the decision has been made, the adopter receives a copy from the registry of the court.

-The adopter may challenge the decision before the court of appeal in a 15 days.
+If the adoption is refused, the adopter may challenge the decision by appealing in a 15 days.

 Who shall I contact